mutokvachi/vector/readme.md

 I have running application on docker container.
 With different config files for both `frontend` and `api` projects.
 Using alembic for creation of postgress model and migration.
 This is the minimum of the project, we can also add here some features like error handling,validations...
 But its a testing project so I tried to show you my skills like that.
 Please check the installation once more, because I added alembic migration command there.

-# Day N2: Frontend features added
+# Day N2: Part 1 Finished

 I have finished `Part 1: Front End`.
 Now its running without backend but for tommorrow I am going to integrate backend.
 You just need to pull/clone the repository from git and follow the installation commands below

-# Day N1: Description
+# Day N1: Part 4 Finished

 It is a just setup where you can run application with python3.6 (starlette), react, postgresql.